 Here at X-Pak, we offer a wide range of cargo load restraint products, such as various strappings, including composite strapping, which are great alternatives to steel strapping and just as strong.

-These strapping products factor significantly into the logistics and supply chain, where products are constantly stored, transported and received.
+These strapping products factor significantly into the logistics and supply chain, where products are constantly moved around as they are stored, transported, and received.
 Strapping ensures that an item safely reaches its destination without a problem.

 So how do the two concepts differ?

-What is Logistics?
+What Is Logistics?

-What is a Supply Chain?
+What Is A Supply Chain?